opencog/sensory/README.md

 * [Programming language compilers](https://en.wikipedia.org/wiki/Compiler).
-  These are able to take high-level specifications and convert them into an equivelent program written in
+  These are able to take high-level specifications and convert them into an equivalent program written in
   [assembly language](https://en.wikipedia.org/wiki/Assembly_language).
   The assembly instructions can be thought of as jigsaws, and when they are assembled, the mating rules must be closely followed: the output